jonchang/fishtreeoflife.org/taxonomy.md

 ## Downloads

 We have a limited number of skeletal phylogenies available for download, using exemplars for each rank.
-Some groups may be missing or incorrectly placed, as it is difficult to determine via an algorithm which species best represents where a given taxon when those taxa are non-monophyletic.
-These phylogenies should only be used for a high-level, approximate visualization of our result.
+Some groups may be missing or incorrectly placed, as it is not entirely clear which species serves as the best representative for a given taxon when that taxon is non-monophyletic.
+These phylogenies should therefore only be used for a high-level, approximate visualization of our result.
 They are **not intended** to be used for actual comparative analyses.

 * [Skeletal order phylogeny]({% link downloads/taxonomy/order_skeletal.tre %})
 * [Skeletal family phylogeny]({% link downloads/taxonomy/family_skeletal.tre %})